 Moradabad Uttar Pradesh, India Travel Guide

-Indira Gandhi International Airport (DEL), Delhi, is the closest and most convenient major international airport, approximately 180 km (110 miles) west of Moradabad.
+Indira Gandhi International Airport (DEL), Delhi, is the closest in distance and most convenient major international airport, approximately 180 km (110 miles) west of Moradabad.
 It functions as a main hub for worldwide flights.
 Pantnagar Airport (PGH), Uttarakhand (80 km north), and Bareilly Airport (BEK), Uttar Pradesh (90 km southeast), are domestic airports with limited flights, mainly connecting to Delhi.

 All major international airlines operate flights to Delhi.
-Domestic carriers like IndiGo, Air India, SpiceJet, Vistara, and Akasa Air connect Delhi to cities across India.
+Domestic companies like IndiGo, Air India, SpiceJet, Vistara, and Akasa Air connect Delhi to cities across India.
 Direct international flights to Pantnagar or Bareilly are unavailable.
 Flight prices to Delhi generally peak during the high season (October-March) and around primary Indian festivals (Diwali, Christmas, New Year).

 Private taxis are readily available from Delhi airport.
 Book pre-paid taxis from authorized counters.
 Journey: approx. 3-4 hours.